GRASS logo

 DESCRIPTION

-r.proj projects a raster map in a specified mapset of a specified location from the projection of the input location to a raster map in the current location.
-The projection information is taken from the current PROJ_INFO files, as set and viewed with g.proj.
+r.proj is used to reproject a raster map from the coordinate reference system (CRS) of the input project into a CRS of a specified project (previously called location).
+The CRS information is taken from the current PROJ_INFO files, as set and viewed with g.proj.

 Introduction